 Spielberg wrote and directed this science fiction masterpiece that can still fill us with wonder.
 When strange sightings start to occur across the globe, a team of scientists and government officials make plans to make contact.
 But the mysterious visitors have other plans, and some ordinary people are invited to what may be the first encounter between two distant planets.

-Still awe-inspiring, Close Encounters dazzles with it’s special effects and compelling story.
+Still awe-inspiring, Close Encounters dazzles with its special effects and compelling story.
 It is an adventure movie in the truest sense.
 Starring Richard Dreyfuss, Francois Truffaut and Teri Garr, Vilmos Zsigmond won an Oscar for his gorgeous cinematography.

 DJ Carlos Niño spins before and after the screening.